13 thrilling outdoor water parks where you can beat the summer heat

 Knott's Soak City Waterpark in California (Photo: Knott's Soak City)

-The Wedge at Knott’s Berry Farm’s Soak City is a high-speed thrill, but there are plenty of options for younger kids as well (Photo: Knott’s Soak City)
+The Wedge at Knott’s Soak City is a high-speed thrill, but there are plenty of options for younger kids too (Photo: Knott’s Soak City)

 Right next door to the popular Knott’s Berry Farm theme park, but separately ticketed, Knott’s Soak City is the way to stay cool in Southern California.
-Catch a ride down any of 23 different slides or take a relaxing trip down one of the longest lazy rivers in the country.
-With high-speed thrill slides like six-person open-air raft ride The Wedge, the 15-acre area is one of the best outdoor water parks in the U.S. for older kids and teens, but it also has a dedicated place for the younger kids as well.
+Catch a ride down any of 23 different slides or take a relaxing float on one of the longest lazy rivers in the country.
+With high-speed thrill slides like six-person open-air raft ride The Wedge, Soak City is one of the best outdoor water parks in the U.S. for older kids and teens, but it also has a dedicated place for younger kids as well.

 Wisconsin Dells, Wisconsin